A paradigm that has helped me quite a bit. Maybe it could help bring us together.

 It's not expensive, it's not that difficult.
 It's just a simple choice.
 When you experience something uncomfortable or painful, ask, "who else has felt this?
 What commonality can I find in this pain?"
 When you hear someone else's pain, resist the urge to put it up against yours in a sort of psychological competition for empathy.
 Just listen long enough for some commonality to emerge while respecting the complete uniqueness of everyone.
 I think you will find that this simple choice for commonality over competition makes a big difference.

+How's this for a tongue twister to summarize what I am trying to say?
 Noticing commonality before the cross leads us into a community of the crucified.